 Therapy at a time, place and pace that’s right for you.

-I’m Ben, a psychotherapist and counsellor working online, on the phone and in-person from Huddersfield and Marsden, West Yorkshire.
+I’m Ben, a psychotherapist and counsellor living in Marsden and working online, on the phone and in-person from the centre of Huddersfield, West Yorkshire.
 I am a person-centred (or client-centred) therapist which at its core means that our sessions are about you, your life and your experiences.

 I believe the relationship between us is where the good stuff happens.
 The therapeutic relationship is a unique space where you can feel comfortable to bring all of who you are without judgement in a way which might be rare in your everyday life.
 Above all, and this might seem a strange thing to say, our sessions will be very human.
 Happiness, worry, reluctance, sadness, frustration, anger, humour, desperation and anticipation (to name a few) are all welcome in our sessions.